ESE-Peasy/PosturePerfection/.github/PULL_REQUEST_TEMPLATE.md

 ## Code
 - [ ] I have added some tests
-- [ ] I have run the tests locally to ensure they all pass
+- [ ] I have run the tests locally to ensure they all pass by running `./test.sh`

 ## Documentation
 - [ ] I have updated documentation appropriately (GitHub Pages)